 - The hardcopy must be placed on the instructor's desk before 11:45am on the day the assignment is due.
 If the hardcopy uses more than one sheet, then all sheets must be stapled in the upper-left corner.
 The code must be printed in color.
-Failure to submit a hardcopy of the assignment will result in a loss of 30% of the assignment points. - The electronic copy must be placed in the 'CS250-01 Drop' folder on Turing by 11:45m on the day the assignment is due.
+Failure to submit a hardcopy of the assignment will result in a loss of 30% of the assignment points. - The electronic copy must be placed in the 'CS250 Drop' folder on Turing by 11:45m on the day the assignment is due.
 Failure to submit an electronic copy will result in a loss of 70% of the assignment points. - A program that does not successfully compile or produces no output loses 70% of the assignment grade. - Assignments can be turned in up to 24 hours late with a penalty of 10% of the grade.
-If the assignment is between 24 and 48 hours late you will lose 20% of your grade.
-Anything turned in later than 48 hours of the assignment deadline will NOT be accepted. - Make sure that you test your programs before submitting them.
+Anything turned in later than 24 hours of the assignment deadline will NOT be accepted. - Make sure that you test your programs before submitting them.
 You may only submit your assignment once. - All code in any form generated from this course becomes the intellectual property of Pacific University.
 You may not share this code with anyone without obtaining written permission from Pacific University. - Neither computer failure, software failure, nor lack of computer access are accepted as excuses for late programs; therefore, start work on the programs as soon as they are assigned, and don't put them off until the last minute.
 Further, corruption of programs due to bad disk media is also not accepted as an excuse for late programs; therefore, always keep a current backup of all programs on a separate disk.
 Please note that the Computer Science departmental servers are not backed up.